sagemath/trac_to_gh/Issue 6763.md

 ```
 Assignee: jkantor

 This patch implements a solver for the Bin Packing problem using Linear Programming..
-Sorry again, but to test this you will have to first install GLPK (just type sage -i glpk 4.38) and the patch AllMIP #6502 ;-)
+To test this you will have to first install GLPK and one patch, all available on ticket #6869 ;-)

 I hope you will like the documentation, I tried to make it clean ;-)